nos-antiscam/client/README.md

 asset to it or not.
 "Address is secure" text is an assurance that no one has flagged that address and it is secure to send asset to that address.

-Once you decide to send asset(GAS for now), input the amount and press the submit button.
+Once you decide to send asset(~~GAS for now~~ selected from dropdown), input the amount and press the submit button.
 You will get an alert with confirmation

 ## Todo